 Above Colton and Hunter are holding some excellent table fare, the sea bass fishing is excellent right now in the middle of June and will continue to improve throughout the summer and into fall!

 It's amazing the volume of small baits, silversides, peanut bunker and snapper blues, that are all in large numbers already in the western LI Sound, this is about a month early but we'll take it!
 Blitzing schoolie bass near New Haven, West Haven and Milford as well as the North Shore of LI have also been occuring which is way ahead of schedule...aaaaand once again zero complaints and I would not be at all surprised to see bonito in our waters in catchable numbers by the 2nd week of August...mark you calendars :-)

 Tube and worm is still producing big stripers on structure and boulder fields, these fish can be caught mid day as they are typically sulking after feeding during the evening hours...a cow bass just cannot resist smacking a tube and worm rig even when her belly is full!

 Freshwater Report -

 Interested in Fly Casting instruction for fresh or salt water?
-Captain Chris Elser is a certified casting instructor and will be offering lessons and instruction throughout the winter months.
-Take advantage of one-on-one personalized instruction at any location that is convenient for you, even your own home!
-He has all the tackle and can also incorporate a lesson into a trip out on the Sound or inland lakes for trout and smallmouth bass.
+Captain Chris Elser is a certified casting instructor and will be offering lessons and instruction throughout the season.
+Take advantage of one-on-one personalized instruction at any location that is convenient for you!
+He has all the tackle and can also incorporate a lesson into a trip out on the Sound.

 Captain Chris Elser has been writing the Western Long Island Sound fishing reports since April of 2006, you will surely get detailed information on fishing for Stripers, Bluefish, False Albacore and more!
 Pick up the new isue for the latest info!